 Hunting dogs are not permitted into Tongariro National Park, except under an exception granted to dogs belonging to members of a local hunting club.
 This exception is for the control of pigs in the northern part of the park, and is subject to strict conditions.

-There are a number of huts in Tongariro National Park, some of which require bookings in peak season.
+There are 9 backcountry huts in Tongariro National Park.
+Mangatepopo, Oturere and Waihohonu are Great Walk huts which require advance reservations in peak season.